Make a difference in the life of a person who needs a liver transplant at University Health by becoming a living liver donor.

 Expect a screening call and several evaluation steps to learn whether you can donate a part of your liver.
 Your recipient covers the cost of your tests and surgery.
 Your evaluation may take a few weeks to complete.

-Your Living Donor Advocate
+Your Living Donor Coordinator

 Individualized Donor Support